Ten (Pearl Jam album): Outtakes

 The album's singles featured two B-sides from the Ten recording sessions which were not included on the album, "Wash" and "Yellow Ledbetter".
 The former was a B-side on the "Alive" single while the latter was featured on the "Jeremy" single and eventually became a radio hit in 1994.
 Both songs were included on the 2003 Lost Dogs collection of rarities, although the included version of "Wash" is an alternate take.
 The song "Alone" was also originally recorded for Ten; a 1992 re-recorded version of the song is on the "Go" single.
 Another version of "Alone", with re-recorded vocals, appears on Lost Dogs.
 According to McCready, "Alone" was cut from Ten because the band already had enough mid-tempo songs for the album.
 The song "Dirty Frank", which was released as a B-side on the "Even Flow" single and often thought to be a Ten outtake, was recorded after Ten was released.
 Thus, "Dirty Frank" is not from the Ten recording sessions.

 The song "Footsteps" began as an instrumental demo and was compiled onto the Stone Gossard Demos '91 tape.
 Vedder added vocals to this version after he received the demo tape.
 The music for "Footsteps" was also used for Temple of the Dog's "Times of Trouble".
 "Footsteps" was featured as a B-side on the "Jeremy" single, however this version is taken from a 1992 appearance on the radio show Rockline.
 This version of "Footsteps" is also featured on Lost Dogs, however a harmonica intro has been overdubbed on to the recording.

 Other songs rejected from the album but later included on Lost Dogs are "Hold On" and "Brother", the latter of which was turned into an instrumental for Lost Dogs.
 "Brother" was cut because Gossard was no longer interested in playing the song, a decision which Ament objected to and almost caused him to quit the band.
 The version of "Brother" with vocals appears on the 2009 Ten reissue and became a radio hit that same year.
 Both "Breath" and "State of Love and Trust" were recorded with the intention of the two songs possibly appearing in the film Singles.
 The versions heard in the film and on its soundtrack were recorded a year later in 1992.
 The versions from the Ten sessions appear on the 2009 Ten reissue.
 Other songs rejected from the album but included on the 2009 Ten reissue are "Just a Girl", "2,000 Mile Blues", and "Evil Little Goat".

+The band also recorded a cover of the Mudhoney song "Touch Me I'm Sick".
+This recording has never been released.